basilisp-lang/basilisp/docs/concepts.rst

 .. code-block::

-   (map :price)          ;; returns a transducer which fetches the :price key from a map (filter pos?)         ;; returns a transducer which filters only positive values (random-sample 0.10)  ;; returns a transducer which returns 10% of the values
+   (map :price)          ;; returns a transducer which fetches the :price key from a map (keep identity)       ;; returns a transducer which returns only non-nil values (filter pos?)         ;; returns a transducer which filters only positive values

 Each step above can be used as a transducer on its own, but one of the key benefits of transducers is composition.
 Transducing functions can be combined using the standard :lpy:fn:`comp` function: